josietaylorr/josie-family-recipes/pages/about.md

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

 ## About the Collection
 This is a collection of favorite recipes from Josie's family.
 Everyone who chose to participate sent Josie recipes that they enjoy making.
 There are meals, sides, and desserts.
-I hope this can work as a small version of family cookbook.
+I hope this can work as a small version of a family cookbook.

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from: